fhirter-vkb/freescout-oauth/README.md

 User must be registered before oauth login.

 ## INSTALL
-- place module source to Modules folder of your FreeScout installation
+- place module source to Modules folder of your FreeScout installation, module must have **OAuth** folder name to work propperly.
+If you are clonning repo with git, just add folder name in the end of git clone command.
 - enable module in modules admin panel
 - configure module on settings page (client id/secret/etc)